 Senator Daniel Patrick Moynihan Award

-We are delighted to announce that this year’s award will be given to Alex Bernat ’25, outgoing student co-president of the Harvard Chabad Undergraduate Board.
+We are delighted to announce that this year’s award was given to Josh Kaplan ’26, outgoing student co-president of the Harvard Chabad Undergraduate Board.

 Senator Daniel Patrick Moynihan